-Our Board has demonstrated responsiveness to feedback received during stockholder discussions through the recent changes we have made to our compensation programs and corporate governance practices.
-For example, based on stockholder feedback, we implemented a performance-based equity program in fiscal year 2018 to further align executive compensation with long-term stockholder interests.
-To further strengthen the independent oversight of our Board, we appointed a Lead Independent Director in fiscal year 2019.
-We also modified how bonus targets are set and bonuses are calculated in fiscal year 2020, and enhanced our peer group disclosure, to provide additional transparency.
-A summary of these changes is included below.
+Our Board has demonstrated responsiveness to feedback received during stockholder discussions through the changes we have made to our compensation programs and corporate governance practices.
+For example, based on stockholder feedback, we implemented a performance-based equity program to further align executive compensation with long-term stockholder interests.
+To further strengthen the independent oversight of our Board, we appointed a Lead Independent Director.
+We also modified how bonus targets are set and bonuses are calculated, and enhanced our peer group disclosure to provide additional transparency.
+A summary of the Board's responsiveness to stockholder feedback is included below.

-What We Heard What We Did Seek further alignment of executive compensation with long-term stockholder interests Implemented a performance-based equity program in fiscal year 2018 and maintained program in subsequent years $$ Seek further independent oversight of the Board Appointed a Lead Independent Director in fiscal year 2019 Increase weighting of objective, financial criteria in determining annual bonus payouts Increased weighting of objective, financial criteria in bonus determination to 50% for Chief Executive Officer, consistent with weighting for all other executive officers, in fiscal year 2020 Replace target annual bonus ranges with specific target annual bonuses percentages for each executive officer Shifted to a specific annual bonus target for annual incentive compensation in fiscal year 2020 Adopt a maximum cap on annual bonus payouts Implemented a maximum annual bonus payout, equal to 250% of target, for all executive officers in fiscal year 2020 Provide additional disclosure about peer group selection process Enhanced peer group disclosure included in proxy statement Implement a clawback policy Adopted a clawback policy in fiscal year 2021 to enable recovery of cash and equity incentive compensation related to a financial restatement resulting from an executive officer's misconduct
+What We Heard What We Did Seek further alignment of executive compensation with long-term stockholder interests Implemented a performance-based equity program Seek further independent oversight of the Board Appointed a Lead Independent Director Increase weighting of objective, financial criteria in determining annual bonus payouts Increased weighting of objective, financial criteria in bonus determination to 50% for Chief Executive Officer, consistent with weighting for all other executive officers Replace target annual bonus ranges with specific target annual bonuses percentages for each executive officer Shifted to a specific annual bonus target for annual incentive compensation Adopt a maximum cap on annual bonus payouts Implemented a maximum annual bonus payout, equal to 250% of target, for all executive officers Provide additional disclosure about peer group selection process Enhanced peer group disclosure in proxy statement Implement a clawback policy Adopted a clawback policy to enable recovery of cash and equity incentive compensation (including time-based and performance-based equity awards) related to a financial restatement resulting from an executive officer's misconduct.
+We also intend to adopt a compensation recovery policy as required by Rule 10D-1 under the Securities Exchange Act of 1934, as amended, and the corresponding rules adopted by NASDAQ, which will provide for the mandatory recovery of certain erroneously awarded incentive compensation from our officers in the event of an accounting restatement to correct the Company's material noncompliance with any financial reporting requirement under securities laws.
+Provide more transparency into environmental, social and governance matters Published an Environmental, Social and Governance Impact Report, in accordance with Global Reporting Initiative (GRI) and Sustainability Accounting Standards Board (SASB) frameworks